PeeBs68/pands-project/README.md

 Referring back to our summary statistics we can see that the Iris-setosa family has min and max values of 1 and 1.9cm respectively which would explain why the plot looks as it does.
 The data from the other two flowers tend to show more normal plots with a lot more values appearing around the means of 4.2 and 5.6cm respectively.

 To expand on this analysis some more, we lastly generate a histogram plotting Petal Length values for all three flower types on a single plot.
 As well as showing the power of the plotting functions this also shows at a glance the frequency distribution of each flower type on a single plot.
 It's very easy to read and see how the three flower types compare against each other.
 From this we can conclude that the Petal Length for the Iris-setosa is a lot smaller than the other two flower types and the values are within a small range of between 1 and 2cm.
-While the Iris-Versicolor and Iris-Virginia have much similar values and ranges and overlap quite a bit.
+While the Iris-Versicolor and Iris-Virginia have much similar values and ranges and overlap quite a bit with all values in the range of 3 to 7cm.

 ## 4.3.
 Scatterplots
 Scatterplots can be used to indicate the relationships between two different variables and for our analysis we create two scatterplots showing the relationship between Petal Length and Petal Width and then the relationship between Sepal Width and Sepal Length.